thinktecture/extreme-serverless-demo/realtime-chat/README.md

 Folders and projects:

-## ExtremeServerless.Functions

-A serverless implementation of a simple realtime chat solution.

-_Based on Azure Functions runtime and SDK v1._

 ## ExtremeServerless.FunctionsV2

 A serverless implementation of a simple realtime chat solution.

-_Based on Azure Functions runtime and SDK v2.
-Still very incomplete and buggy as v2 is under heavy development and available as a preview only_
+_Based on Azure Functions runtime and SDK v2._

 ## ExtremeServerless-Client